puppetlabs/trapperkeeper/README.md

-If the `init` or `start` function of your service launches a background thread to perform some costly initialization computations (like, say, populating a pool of objects which are expensive to create), it is advisable to wrap that comptuation inside a call to `shutdown-on-error`; however, you should note that `shutdown-on-error` does *not* short-circuit Trapperkeeper's start-up sequence - the app will continue booting.
+If the `init` or `start` function of your service launches a background thread to perform some costly initialization computations (like, say, populating a pool of objects which are expensive to create), it is advisable to wrap that computation inside a call to `shutdown-on-error`; however, you should note that `shutdown-on-error` does *not* short-circuit Trapperkeeper's start-up sequence - the app will continue booting.
 The `init` and `start` functions of all services will still be run, and once that has completed, all `stop`